magento/merchdocs/src/system/index-management-events.md

 Category permissions index | Add store, add store group, add or delete or update attribute (for searching and filtering)

 {:.bs-callout-info}
 Use of a flat catalog is no longer recommended as a best practice.
 Continued use of this feature is known to cause performance degradation and other indexing issues.
-See [Use Flat Catalog Product]({% link catalog/catalog-flat.md %}) for more info.
+See [Use Flat Catalog Product]({% link catalog/catalog-flat.md %}) for more information.

 ## Index actions and controls